hubverse-org/hubDocs/docs/source/user-guide/tasks.md

   For instance, if models are requested to forecast the number of hospitalizations on 2022-07-15, the `target_date` is 2022-07-15.
 * `horizon`{.codeitem}: The difference between the `target_date` and the `origin_date` in time units specified by the hub (e.g., days, weeks, or months)
 * `age_group`{.codeitem}: a unique identifier for an age group

-While there are no general restrictions on task ID column names or definitions, using the above standards ensures that these task IDs are strongly validated against the schema.

 [^new-vars]: As Hubs define new modeling tasks, they may need to introduce new task ID variables that have not been used before.
 In those cases, the new variables should be added to this list to ensure that the concepts are documented centrally and can be reused in future efforts.